FOR YEARS, I FELT LIKE I WAS STANDING IN A FIELD FULL OF FLAGS.

 And the longer I stood there trying to decide, the more difficult it became to move.

-Because every flag represented possibility.
+Every flag represented possibility.

 Every flag represented opportunity.